 Leonard Behrens Papers

-Sir Leonard Behrens (1890–1978), was a prominent Manchester businessman and a leading member of the Liberal and Jewish communities within the city.
+Sir Leonard Behrens (1890–1978) was a prominent Manchester businessman and a leading member of the Liberal and Jewish communities in the city.

 Within his home city he was a director of the Chamber of Commerce, president of the Manchester Liberal Federation and the Reform Club, and chairman of the Hallé Concerts Society.

 - Files relating to the United Nations (1946-75), the Liberal Party (1949-74), the BBC (1944-58), the Serbian Relief Fund (1916-19), and the Hallé Orchestra (1952-72);

 - Volumes of newspaper cuttings and photographs relating to the Irish rebellion, the United Nations, the Liberal Party, the Hallé Orchestra and Choir, and the German Democratic Republic.

 Catalogue available via Special Collections reading rooms.